ayeuhugyu/PepperBot/notes.md

 stuff to finish:
-update manager - add all past updates update display changed to image instead of embed fix the weird tools response thing not being after shit yk weird ass error allow diabolical reactions to use server emojis p/grep regex flags support (ex. /.?/g) gpt tools:
+update manager - add all past updates update display changed to image instead of embed allow diabolical reactions to use server emojis gpt tools:
 - get_user
 - list_channels